-This Management's Discussion and Analysis includes the concepts of adjusted earnings before interest, income taxes, depreciation, and amortization (Adjusted EBITDA) and "constant currency," which are non-GAAP measures.
+This Management's Discussion and Analysis includes the concepts of Adjusted EBITDA and "constant currency," which are non-GAAP measures.
 We define Adjusted EBITDA as net income excluding the impact of interest, income taxes, intangible asset amortization, depreciation, stock-based compensation expense, and certain other items such as adjustments to the fair value of expected contingent consideration liabilities arising from business acquisitions.
 Constant currency is a non-GAAP financial measure that removes the impact of fluctuations in foreign currency exchange rates and is calculated by translating the current period's financial results at the same average exchange rates in effect during the prior year and then comparing that amount to the prior year.

 We reference these non-GAAP financial measures in our decision making because they provide supplemental information that facilitates consistent internal comparisons to the historical operating performance of prior periods and we believe it provides investors with greater transparency to evaluate operational activities and financial results.
-For a reconciliation of our segment Adjusted EBITDA to net income, a related GAAP measure, refer to Note 8, Segment Information, to our financial statements.
+For a reconciliation of our segment Adjusted EBITDA to net income, a related GAAP measure, refer to Note 9, Segment Information, to our financial statements.